Day Trip to Saint-Tropez

 When in Saint Trop do as the Tropeziennes do: splurge for a fabulous lunch.
 Here are some expert recommendations for a memorable meal from my good friend Lanie Goodman for Conde Nast Traveller

 ‘Window shopping’ in French is lèche-vitrine… literally, to lick the windows!
-Well you’ve come to the right place for that with bakeries displaying Tarte Tropezienne, tiny boutiques with one of a kind creations, plus all the luxury and designer shops that one would expect.
+Well you’ve come to the right place for that with bakeries displaying Tarte Tropezienne, tiny boutiques with one-of-a-kind creations, plus all the luxury and designer shops that one would expect.
 Lanie recommends a stop at KJacques Sandlemakers and Mana Saint Tropez accessories.

 The museum L’Annonciade is not to be missed.
 In this former fishermen’s chapel, right on the port of Saint Tropez, you’ll find a veritable who’s who of the post-impressionist period that is so intertwined with the image of the South of France: Matisse, Bonnard, Braque, Seurat, Luce, Modigliani, Dufy, Rodin… The museum is tucked into the corner of the port and is on your way to/from the boat.
 It’s open from 10am-6pm (7pm Jul-Sept) every day but Monday, costs 4-6€, and won’t take long to do, but you will be glad you did.

-Here is the Saint Tropez Tourist Office site for more ideas…
+Check out the Saint Tropez Tourist Office site for more ideas…

 Winter in Saint Tropez